-- Fender: Fender amps are among the best in the business when it comes to pristine cleans, but with a push they break up beautifully.
-I considered Fender amps the best for blues, country and classic rock.
+Fender amps are among the best in the business when it comes to pristine cleans, but with a push, they break up beautifully.
+I considered Fender amps the best for blues, country, and classic rock.

 So, do you have to use a Peavey amp if you want to play metal, or a Marshall if you want to play rock, or a Fender if you are into blues?
 No way.

-Next I’ll cover the different categories of guitar amps in order to give you an idea of what each of these companies has to offer for different levels of guitarist.
+Next, I’ll cover the different categories of guitar amps in order to give you an idea of what each of these companies has to offer different levels of guitarists.
 We’ll start with amps for beginners, and move up from there.

 Beginner and Practice Amps

 A beginner's first amp plays a huge role in their initial development as a musician.
 I always advise newbies to start out with an amp capable of sounds that inspire them to practice and play.
 Once you move up to a better main amp, these little amplifiers serve well as practice amps, even for advanced guitarists.

 Fortunately, all three of these brands have excellent offerings for beginners and seasoned players looking for a practice amp.